szymonkaliski/diy-monome/README.md

 ## Neonome128

-Neonome128 was built using Adafruit Feather 32u4.
+Neonome128 was built using Teensy 3.2.
 Build was similar to Trellinome, and I followed the official guide for soldering the boards together.
-I also added interrupt pin.

 The Arduino code to drive the display is in [Neonome128](Neonome128) folder.